 Why?
-Because HIPAA requires that you be sure that PHI that you transmit be properly secured.
+Because HIPAA requires that the PHI you transmit is properly secured.
 When your patient/recipient/etc. replies to your message, it is that person who is transmitting the information — not you.

 - If that person is transmitting PHI about themselves, it is up to them if they wish it to be secured or not, or if they trust their email service.

-- If that person is not a covered entity or business associate of one, then the HIPAA regulations do not apply to messages sent by them … so they cannot be violating HIPAA by replying insecurely.
+- If that person is not a covered entity or business associate of one, then the HIPAA regulations do not apply to messages sent by them.
+They cannot violate HIPAA by replying insecurely.

-- If that person is a covered entity or business associate of one, then HIPAA does apply and that person should be using a secure email system to reply — and the burden is on them (and not you) to ensure that there is no breach.
+- If that person is a covered entity or business associate of one, then HIPAA does apply and that person should be using a secure email system to reply.
+The burden is on them (and not you) to ensure that there is no breach.

-So, for example, if you use TLS and send an email to a patient who uses Gmail, that message will arrive and look like any other message and the reply may or may not use TLS on its way back to you (Gmail will generally use TLS, but you cannot count on it as there is no promise from Gmail that this will always happen).
+So, for example, if you use TLS and send an email to a patient who uses Gmail, that message will arrive and look like any other message and the reply may or may not use TLS on its way back to you.
 As a result:

 - The message you sent was properly secured, and either

 - The reply is by someone who is not subject to HIPAA and so the content doesn’t need to be encrypted, or